 - 3. Remove the gas diaphragm (if present). - Disconnect the electrical connections from the electrodes, igniter, and blower. - 5.
-Unscrew the four (4) nuts on the burner door and remove it.
+Depending on the boiler model, unscrew the three (3) or four (4) nuts on the blower and four (4) screws on the electrodes.
+Remove the blower and electrodes.